viperleed/viperleed/doc/content/measurement/measurement_characteristics.rst

 Preparation
 -----------

-Next is the preparation phase in which devices are instructed to perform their own preparation and calibration.
+Next is the preparation phase, in which devices are instructed to perform their own preparation and calibration.
 The preparation phase is complete once all devices have completed their setup and are no longer busy.
 During preparation, the beam energy is first set to the desired starting value.